THenry14/2048-with-simple-solver/README.md

 # 2048-with-simple-solver
-Implementation of 2048 game with simple solver
+Implementation of 2048 game with simple AI solver.

-I will add comments to the code and readme file later on.
+Written in C, running on Terminal (Linux) and Command Line (Windows).